 Challenge: Users Struggling to Find Products

-In 2012, we began working with Baileigh Industrial, a Wisconsin-based maker of industrial metalworking and woodworking machinery.
-One of the first things we did was conduct 1:1 interviews with their sales reps.
-A major pain point among the reps was customers calling to ask about small-ticket products, which limited the amount of time they could spend talking to big-ticket product shoppers.
+Years ago, we began working with Baileigh Industrial, a leading maker of industrial metalworking and woodworking machinery.
+One of the first things we did was conduct 1:1 interviews with Baileigh’s sales reps.
+A major pain point among the reps was website visitors calling to ask about small-ticket products, which limited the amount of time they could spend talking to big-ticket product shoppers.

-As we started conducted usability testing, we realized a key barrier to self-service: customers often struggled to find the product, or even the product category, that they wanted.
-They wasted time going down wrong path after wrong path using the site’s navigation.
+As we started conducting usability testing, we realized a key barrier to self-service: customers often struggled to find the product, or even the product category, that they wanted.
+They repeatedly wasted time going down the wrong paths using the site’s navigation.

 Jakob Nielsen tells companies that “deficiencies in your IA [information architecture] are costing you a lot of money, right now”, and our research suggested this was happening for Baileigh.